liuchengxu/liuchengxu.github.io/_posts/2017-02-01-use-vim-as-a-python-ide.md

 author: Liu-Cheng Xu
 ---

-I love vim and often use it to write Python.
+I love vim and often use it to write Python code.
 Here are some useful plugins and tools for building a delightful vim python environment, escpecially for Vim8:

 ![]({{ site.images }}/posts/vim-python-ide-screenshot.png)